Nigel, AKA Bubblegum Senpai, was voted most likely to die due to an accident involving a cuddle pillow. Haruhi Suzumiya for Life.

 However, he's not the only one in the game tied to the incident.
 The son of the judge oversaw the trial regarding the drunk driver, as well as the daughter of a juror who accepted a bribe to acquit, and another juror of the trial are all there as well.
 It seems they all share a common theme surrounding that night's events.
 As the night plays out, they come closer to learning who is responsible for the deadly game.

 The series is something of a spiritual sequel to Doubt, another battle royal manga written by Yoshiki Tonogai.
 He specializes in psychological horror, and while his mostly monotone artwork isn't always easy to read, his timing is absolutely masterful.
-Unfortunately, only select characters get growth and development and they aren't necessarily the characters we're supposed to care about, so how the audience reads the series might differ than the author's intent.
+Unfortunately, only select characters get growth and development and they aren't necessarily the characters we're supposed to care about, so how the audience reads the series might differ from the author's intent.
 Regardless of which characters you find yourself attached to, the concept is solid and the execution isn't so bad as to take away from overall enjoyment of the manga.

-There is a live action adaptation of the series as well.
+There is a live-action adaptation of the series as well.

 Format: Manga, Anime